OpenJML/openjml.github.io/tutorial/Execution.md

 The exit code for a verification failure can be changed to one of the other exti codes using the `-verify-exit` option.

-## Tutorial material

-All of the examples in the [tutorial](../index) are part of the installation zip file, in the top-level `tutorial` folder.
-For example, the `T_ensures1` example is present as the `T_ensures1.java` file.
-From within the tutorial folder, you can run the example using `../openjml -esc T_ensures1.java`.
-Examples that produce output (e.g., error messages) have a corresponding `.out` file containing the expected output.